TuringAdvisoryGroup/cli-tools/packages/auth-sdk/README.md

 - `ClientCredentials`: Implements the client credentials flow, suitable for server-to-server authentication where a client acts on its own behalf.

-- `AutoLoginToken`: Implements a flow that allows automatic login without user interaction.

-- `ServerBrowser`: Implements a flow that uses the user's browser to perform OAuth but with all logic executed server-side in a Node.js environment.
+- `Server`: Implements a flow that uses the user's browser to perform OAuth but with all logic executed server-side in a Node.js environment.
 This flow starts an express server, generates the login URL and opens it in a default browser.
 Once the authorization code is obtained, it is exchanged for tokens.

 Of course!
 Here's a more detailed example for the usage section: